 5 Most Common Causes of Power Drill Injuries and When You Can Sue

-Compared to the staggering number of people injured in accidents involving power tools each year—900,000—the 5,800 injuries caused by power drills seems almost miniscule.
+Compared to the staggering number of people injured in accidents involving power tools each year—900,000—the 5,800 injuries caused by power drills seems almost minuscule.
 Unless, of course, you’re one of those who were injured by a power drill.

-While drill injuries aren’t as numerous as table saw injuries, it’s clear all power tools including hand drills, circular saws and nail guns can cause serious injury such as torn wrist muscles or severe burns.
+While drill injuries aren’t as numerous as table saw injuries, it’s clear all power tools including hand drills, circular saws and nail guns can cause serious injuries such as torn wrist muscles or severe burns.

 Most Common Causes of Power Drill Injuries: